-The Network RJ-12 connector provides a connection port to a NetSensor model KMD-1161 or KMD-1181.
-Link the controller to a NetSensor with a KMC Controls approved cable up to 75 feet long.
+The Network RJ-12 connector provides a connection port to a compatible NetSensor model.
+See NetSensor on page 4.
+Connect the controller to a NetSensor with a KMC Controls approved cable.
+The cable can be no longer than 75 feet.
 See the installation guide supplied with the NetSensor for complete NetSensor installation instructions.